shwetabishtt/sql-sales-customer-analytics-/README.md

 - Average Order Value
 - Average Monthly Spend

-This transforms transaction-level data into a **customer-level analytical dataset that can be used for reporting and business intelligence dashboards**.
+The report transforms transaction-level data into a **customer-level analytical dataset that can support reporting and business intelligence dashboards**.

 ## Key Business Insights